MicrosoftDocs/power-platform/power-virtual-agents/guidance/project-building-a-team.md

 - Planning your first copilot
 - Building your first copilot
 - Extending your Copilot Studio copilot with the Power Platform
-- Extending your Copilot Studio copilot with the Bot Framework (to be announced)
+- Extending your Copilot Studio copilot with the Copilot Framework (to be announced)
 - Advanced topics
 - Security and Governance